-All manuscripts under review or published with kscj are subject to screening using Plagiarism Prevention Software called Turnitin.
+All manuscripts under review or published with Journal of the College of Education for Girls for Humanities are subject to screening using Plagiarism Prevention Software called Turnitin.
 Plagiarism is a serious violation of publication ethics.
 Other violations include duplicate publication, data fabrication and falsification, and improper credit of author contribution.
-Thus, Plagiarism or Fraudulent or knowingly inaccurate statements constitute unethical behaviour are unacceptable and submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
-It is necessary to mention that kscj Journal may ignore a duplicated manuscript of up to 20%.
+Thus, Plagiarism or Fraudulent or knowingly inaccurate statements constitute unethical behavior are unacceptable and submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+It is necessary to mention that Journal of the College of Education for Girls for Humanities Journal may ignore similarity up to 20%.

 All new submissions to Journal of the College of Education for Girls for Humanities will be checked by the journal system of plagiarism by two methods; the first is by editors' checking and the second is by plagiarism checking tool (Turnitin.com).
 This plagiarism testing is done two times, the first is at submission and the second plagiarism test will be after the author considers the notes and recommendations of the reviewers.